-Each mark scheme contains a table to help you understand the level based mark scheme (for question tariffs of 6 marks and above).
+At the beginning of each mark scheme there is a table to help you understand the level based mark scheme (for question tariffs of 6 marks and above).
 The wording in each level (from basic to comprehensive) indicates how answers develop and progress within each assessment objective (AO1 – AO3).

 These are not set until after the students complete their examinations.
 What is important to note is that there need to be comparative outcomes between the legacy and reformed qualifications in terms of what grades students achieve.
-Further information about this can be found on the Ofqual website..
+Find out more in Dr Frances Wilson's post on Grading the new GCSEs.

 Within the topics of the specification we have used the terms ‘such as’ and ‘including’.
 The term ‘such as’ is used to exemplify bullet points in the specification however ‘including’ means students could be directly examined on this content.
 This arose when the spec was being developed and teacher feedback was to have clarity with some of the content areas.

 Case studies are clearly indicated and these vary in depth and complexity across topics.